How to Make Pesto Sauce (with any greens!)

 - Pesto and pasta are a match made in heaven.
 Chicken pesto pasta and mushroom ravioli are two of our favorite dinners!

-- Serve it with pesto zoodles and spaghetti squash boats for lower carb, gluten-free meals.
+- Serve it over zoodles or spaghetti squash for lower carb, gluten-free meals.

 - Use it as a spread for pizza or sandwiches.